 To increase your Google ranking you need to improve your content.
-If your content is better than what is already out there then Google will reward you with a higher ranking.
+If your content is better than what is already out there, then Google will reward you with a higher ranking.
 Google is in the business of providing the best search results for its users.
 Google scans websites all over the web to find more and better content for it to use in its search results.
 Give Google what it needs and your website will increase in ranking for free.

 To get ahead of the competition your content needs to be better, be more detailed than what is out there.
 Use Google search console to find keywords that are relevant to your content.

-The new keywords will help you expand your content and make it a better resource for searchers.
+New relevant keywords will help you expand your content and make it a better resource for searchers.

-I look forward to reading what you have to say.
+I look forward to reading your comments.